Bed Bugs (Cimex lectularis)

 The Bed Bugs (Cimex lectularis) is a nocturnal parasite which feeds exclusively on mammalian blood, most commonly human.

-Bed Bugs were almost completely eliminated from the UK in the early 1940’s due to widespread use of highly toxic chemicals such as DDT, which is no longer considered safe, though, and hence are banned from being used.
+Bed bugs were almost completely eliminated from the UK in the early 1940s due to the widespread use of highly toxic chemicals such as DDT.
+Such pesticides are no longer considered safe, though, and hence are banned from being used.
 In addition, in the years since, knowledge and understanding of this pest issue diminished.
 People assumed that bed bugs were a thing of the past, and therefore made no effort to safeguard themselves against these troublesome pest insects.

-Bed Bugs (Cimex lectularis) are always associated with human habitation, hiding in furniture and structural cracks and crevices, emerging at night between 1-3am to feed.
-A Bed Bug will feed on human hosts by breaking the skin with its piercing mouth parts and taking a blood meal.
-The Bed Bug will feed for 5-10 minutes in up to 3 locations until completely engorged with blood beforereturning to its hiding place.
-During feeding the Bed Bug will inject its saliva through a separate tube to the feeding tube.
-This saliva contains anticoagulant and anesthetic properties as to help mask their presence.
+Bed bugs (Cimex lectularis) are always associated with human habitation, hiding in furniture and structural cracks and crevices, emerging at night between 1-3am to feed.
+A bed bug will feed on human hosts by breaking the skin with its piercing mouthparts and taking a blood meal.
+The bed bug will feed for 5-10 minutes in up to 3 locations until completely engorged with blood before returning to its hiding place.
+During feeding, the bed bug will inject its saliva through a separate tube to the feeding tube.
+This saliva contains anticoagulant and anaesthetic properties as to help mask their presence.

 Thankfully, bed bugs rarely carry any diseases, and they cannot pass on any blood-borne infections like HIV from one person to another.
 The worst that they can do is cause a sore, itchy mark once they have bitten you, although some people may have a more significant reaction to such bites.
 Yet while bed bugs cannot cause any serious direct harm, an infestation can still have enormous consequences on people’s wellbeing.
 The distress that can be caused by a Bed Bug infestation can be extreme with people reluctant to sleep in their beds or homes and in some cases the infestation leads to associated physiological trauma.